-Also near Tavira, natural marine park Ria Formosa, is a collection of lagoons and quiet islands that feels like your own private slice of Portugal.
+Also near Tavira, natural marine park Ria Formosa is a collection of lagoons and quiet islands that feels like your own private slice of Portugal.
 Untroubled by crowds, the best way to see it is from a kayak, so you can explore little waterways and find your very own stretch of sand.
 There’s no current, which makes for easy paddling, and the resident flamingos add a vibrant splash of colour.

 Sagres is a low-key surf town right at the Algarve’s western tip.
 Thanks to the epic views over the seemingly endless Atlantic, when the Romans arrived here they thought they’d reached the end of the world.
-With no high-rise buildings, and a handful of casual cafés cooking cheap but standout seafood, it’s an unflashy sanctum popular with the bohemian set.
+With no high-rise buildings, and a handful of casual cafés offering cheap but delicious seafood, it’s an unflashy sanctum popular with the bohemian set.
 While strong north-westerly winds here whip up world-class waves for surfing, kitesurfing and windsurfing, beginners should head to Cordoama beach, which is more sheltered and prone to gentle rollers – especially in summer.

-While everyone knows about Portugal’s love of port, piri-piri and seafood, not everyone knows about the Algarve’s local delicacies.
-Aguardente de Medronhos, or ‘fire water’, is a handcrafted, fiery brandy made from the region’s Medronho fruit - a nobbly red berry.
-You can visit a distillery to learn about - and, more importantly, sample - the drink, which is produced on such a small scale, you won’t find it in supermarkets.
+While everyone knows about Portugal’s love of port, piri-piri and seafood, not everyone knows about the local delicacies.
+Aguardente de Medronhos, or ‘fire water’, is a handcrafted, fiery brandy made from the region’s Medronho fruit, a nobbly red berry.
+You can visit a distillery to learn about – and, more importantly, sample – the drink, which is produced on such a small scale, you won’t find it in supermarkets.
 Then there’s the famous wild honey of Monchique cultivated by local beekeepers.
 Pick some up on your way to the viewpoint at Fóia Monchique, the Algarve’s highest mountain, just above the town.

-Set in a pretty nature reserve, the ROBINSON Club Quinta da Ria is in the eastern Algarve near Tavira, and even offers guided cycling tours.
+Set in a pretty nature reserve, the Robinson Club Quinta da Ria is in the eastern Algarve near Tavira, and even offers guided cycling tours.